-Staff members who receive reports of possible bullying behavior should immediately report the incident to the Principal, Dean of Students, or Designee.
-When the Principal or Dean of Students receives a report, he or she will inform the other member of the administrative team of the report as soon as reasonably possible.
-The Principal, Dean of Students, or Designee will make every effort to report the outcome to the staff member who made the internal report.
+Staff members who receive reports of possible bullying behavior should immediately report the incident to the Principal, Assistant Principal, or Designee.
+When an administrator receives a report, he or she will inform the other member of the administrative team of the report as soon as reasonably possible.
+The Principal, Assistant Principal, or Designee will make every effort to report the outcome to the staff member who made the internal report.